 The plant has been used in popular and herbal medicine even in modern times for various complaints, including skin diseases.

 The Millennium Seed Bank safeguards practically the entire British flora in its vaults, including Genista tinctoria.
-In addition, this plant is part of the Magical Meadows Festival at Wakehurst, where you can see this and many other UK native species growing in Bloomer's Valley.
+In addition, this plant is part of the Magical Meadows festival at Wakehurst, where you can see this and many other UK native species growing in Bloomer's Valley.
 You can adopt a dyer's greenweed seed as a gift and assure its future in the Millennium Seed Bank.